 The Vera Scantlebury Brown Child Welfare Memorial Trust Scholarship

-The Vera Scantlebury Brown Child Welfare Memorial Trust Scholarship was created in 1946 to commemorate the work of Dr Vera Scantlebury Brown, OBE, Director of Maternal Infant and Pre-School Welfare in Victoria from 1926 to 1946.
-It represents a celebration of Dr Scantlebury Brown’s leadership in the development of female professionals and as such is open to women only.
+The Scholarship was created in 1946 to commemorate and continue the work of Dr Vera Scantlebury Brown, OBE, the first Director of Maternal, Infant and Pre-School Welfare in Victoria from 1926 to 1946.
+It represents a celebration of Dr Scantlebury Brown’s leadership in the development of professional women and under the terms of the Trust Deed is open to women only.

-Benefits and conditions
+Benefits and Conditions